-- For other types of energy efficiency measures installed before 31 December 2019 (the ECO3 Measures Table provides a comprehensive list of measures eligible under ECO3), guarantees are not required.
+- For other types of energy efficiency measures installed before 31 December 2019 (the ECO4 Delivery Guidance chapter 5 provides a comprehensive list of measures eligible under ECO4), guarantees are not required.
 However, the product manufacturer or the installer may have provided a guarantee / warranty for the installation and you should refer to this in the event that any issues arise with the measure.
 Make sure that you ask the installer if the product comes with a manufacturer’s warranty and if so make sure that you get a copy of the warranty from your installer.

-- From 1 January 2020, all ECO3 measures delivered by a TrustMark registered business must be accompanied by a guarantee of at least two years.
+- From 1 January 2020, all ECO measures delivered by a TrustMark registered business must be accompanied by a guarantee of at least two years.

-It is the eligibility of the tenant of the property, rather than the landlord, that needs to be considered for ECO3 measures.
-To reflect the Minimum level of Energy Efficiency Standard (MEES) for private rented sector (PRS) properties, the measure types that can be installed in PRS properties under ECO depends on the EPC rating.
+It is the eligibility of the tenant of the property, rather than the landlord, that needs to be considered for ECO4 retrofits.
+To reflect the Minimum level of Energy Efficiency Standard (MEES) for private rented sector (PRS) properties, the measure types that can be installed in PRS properties under ECO4 depend on the EPC rating.
 The following are eligible measures for PRS properties:

-Consent can be evidenced using the ‘Private housing FTCH declaration and a landlord permission’ template for both FTCH measures and non-FTCH measures in PRS premises.
-Suppliers may also wish to use the ‘Landlord or Management Company Permission form’ to evidence similar information.
-Both documents can be used to evidence that the property is owned by a private landlord and also to demonstrate the EPC rating of the premises.
+Consent can be evidenced using the ECO4 Eligibility Requirements Form.
+This document can be used to evidence that the property is owned by a private landlord.
 Suppliers may choose to have further evidence requirements in relation to PRS properties beyond this.

-Part two of the Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 sets out some of your rights regarding obtaining consent in certain circumstances.
-The Department for Business, Energy and Industrial Strategy (BEIS) have published a guide on their website outlining these regulations in further detail and the key steps a tenant must take when preparing an energy efficiency consent request.
+The Department for Business, Energy and Industrial Strategy (BEIS) have published a guide on their website outlining your rights regarding obtaining consent in certain circumstances, as well as the key steps a tenant must take when preparing an energy efficiency consent request.

-It is possible to get your boiler repaired or replaced under ECO3.
-For a boiler replacement to be eligible, immediately prior to the installation the premises must have a boiler, which has broken down and cannot be economically repaired.
-However, the ECO3 scheme includes a cap on the replacement of all broken heating systems.
+It is possible to get your boiler repaired, replaced, or upgraded under ECO4.
+For a broken boiler replacement to be eligible, immediately prior to the installation the premises must have an efficient boiler, which has broken down and cannot be economically repaired.
+However, the ECO4 scheme includes a cap on the replacement of all efficient broken heating systems.
 The following measures can be installed outside of the broken heating system cap:

 - First Time Central Heating (FTCH)